lifedebugging/Lanchain/MCP/explanation.md

 Well it's not now let's dive deeper about what is MCP anyway?

-MCP stands for *Model Context Protocol*, this is where you use the real tool in your model or agent, basically MCP is a stndardized way for AI agents to connect tools, you can't connect to external services without MCP I bet.
+MCP stands for *Model Context Protocol*, this is where you use the real tool in your model or agent, basically MCP is a stndardized way for AI agents to connect tools.

 Why MCP though?

+     Before MCP, connecting to external services was a Wild West of custom wrappers and incompatible JSON schemas.
+MCP standardizes all of that.

-Well think of MCP like a translator or a middle-man who can talk to any tools written in any language.
+Think of MCP like a translator or a middle-man who can talk to any tools written in any language.
 Yes you heard me right, you can write the *server* side of the tools in **Java** and I can write *client* side in Python.

 let's recall: